imgergely/WGS-signatures/README.md

 All 42 analyzed clones must be processed in one execution.
 IsoMut identifies clone-specific variants by comparing each clone with the complete panel; changing the panel changes which variants are retained as clone-specific.

 The downstream analysis uses the SNV output only.
-Compress the validated table and place it at `input/all_SNVs.isomut.gz`.
+The repository already contains the study call set at `input/all_SNVs.isomut.gz`.
+When analyzing newly generated BAM files, replace this file with the validated compressed SNV output from the new joint IsoMut call.

 ### 4. Run the complete downstream R analysis